StackVista/stackstate-docs/setup/installation/cli-install.md

 ### Add multiple configurations

-The `conf.yaml` configuration file can hold multiple configurations.
+The `conf.yaml` CLI configuration file can hold multiple configurations.
 Other StackState instances can be added on the same level as the default configuration.
 For example:

 ```yaml
 instances: